brodieG/aammrtf/README.md

 the tests, but we must both visually review the results **and** take care to avoid spurious failures.

+> A significant but unlikely-to-occur risk is that at some point in the future
+> R changes something fundamental about the display of outputs, such as how
+> vector indices are displayed, etc..
+Be wary of output from 3rd party packages
+> that may not be as stable as that of base R.

 You'll notice we use `all.equal` around the `pi` test above, this is to avoid spurious mismatches caused by small changes in the display of numeric values with many decimal digits.  `zapsmall` can help with values that are intended to